benjoycect/benjoycect.github.io/_posts/2017-07-31-fw-self-service.md

 date:   2017-07-31
 categories: ['Featured Work']
 ---
 This is the first of many featured work articles I'll post.
-This one is about a self-service feature I lead the design on for Travelers.
+This one is about a self-service feature I led the design on for Travelers.

 ## Goal